The Major Differences Between an HRA and HSA

 You can make your health care funds work for you by setting up an HSA (health savings account) or HRA (health reimbursement arrangement).
 Since they are both health insurance, there will be limits, guidelines, and lots of fine print.
 Both HSAs and HRAs are designed to help you have more control over what you spend on your health care.
 Both are intended to be used for qualified medical expenses.
-But since there is an HRA vs HSA for small businesses, that’s the end of the similarities.
-Now let’s take a look at the differences.
+But since there is a difference between HRA vs HSA for small businesses, you need to learn more about it to be able to choose between the two.

 This is the main difference between an HRA and an HSA.
 Your HSA is owned by you, while your HRA is owned by your employer.
 While both may be part of an employer-sponsored plan, you can leave one behind.
 If you have an HRA and change jobs or get let go, those funds do not leave with you.
 They belong to your employer and you won’t have access to them.
 However, with an HSA, it’s a completely different story.
 An employer-sponsored HSA means you opened your HSA through your employer.

 You don’t have to open it yourself through an HSA provider.
 No matter what happens with your job, that HSA belongs to you.
 Your funds can go with you wherever you go, including contributions from your employer.

 You can’t open an HRA without your employer’s permission and your employer may not be able to open an individual HRA for all employees.
 However, your company may offer them to certain groups of employees, such as salaried employees, but not to hourly workers.
 On the other hand, an HSA can be opened by an employer or by you.
 Whether you open an HSA through your employer or on your own, there are no different requirements to qualify.
 You must be enrolled in an HDHP.
 You can open your HSA quickly and easily if you’re not employed, don’t have a job, or your employer doesn’t offer an HSA.